 Life insurance ensures your loved ones will have financial support in the event of your death.
-Home and car insurance protects you against damage or theft.
-But how do you protect your ability to earn?
+Home and car insurance protect you against damage or theft.
+But have you considered how you'd protect your ability to earn?

 What is a long term disability?

-A long term disability is classified as all medical conditions that prevent you from earning a pay check.
-Really, any condition can qualify, provided it meets the definition of “total disability.”
-Keep in mind though that every insurance company may define total disability differently.
+Essentially, any condition can potentially qualify, as long as it meets the specific definition of "total disability."
+However, it's essential to note that every insurance company may define total disability differently.

 You may qualify for long term disability benefits if you: